-Example 6.23 Example 6.8 showed a run of inter() on the two languages represented by the multi-DFA at the top of Figure 6.4.
-The multi-zDFA for the same languages is shown at the top of Figure 6.10, and the rest of the figure describes the run of kinter() on it.
+Example 7.16 Example 7.8 shows a run of inter on the two languages represented by the multi-DFA at the top of Figure 7.4.
+The multi-zip-DFA for the same languages is shown at the top of Figure 7.10, and the rest of the figure describes the run of kinter on it.
 Recall that pink nodes correspond to calls whose result has already been memoized, and need not be executed.
 The meaning of the green nodes is explained below.